Frequently Asked Questions

 What is the alcohol policy for the clinics?

 There is no alcohol sold on the ranch.
 You may bring your own for your own consumption.
-Our policy is no drinking until the clinic activities are finished for the day!

 What should I pack?